Search Results

 – 3 credits

-Theories of role, function, responsibilities, and communication strategies of the American Sign Language (ASL)/English interpreter.
-Covers application and implementation of the National Registry of Interpreters for the Deaf (R.I.D.) and National Association of the Deaf (N.A.D.)
-Code of Professional Conduct.
-Additional topics addressed include interpreters functioning as advocates, moral systems vs. ethical systems, standard business practices, and perceptions of consumers.
+Introduction to the role, function, responsibilities and strategies of ASL/English interpreters.
+This course covers standard practices in the field, available certifications, licensure laws and standards of ethics and professional conduct.
+Additional topics include advocacy functions, perceptions of consumers and required soft skills.
 Note: IPP205 may be repeated for a total of nine (9) credit hours.
 Prerequisites: A grade of C or better in ASL201 or permission of Department or Division.
 Completion of prerequisites within the last three years is required.

 Class#